enriqueartal/ZariskiPair12Lines/README.md

 This repository contais the Sagemath code for the problem stated in the above lines.
 It contains two files:

-	*CodeLines.sws*: Notebook file with the code
+	CodeLines.sws: Notebook file with the code

 	CodeLines.txt: text file to be used in a personal installation of Sagemath or in CloudSagemath